marcuslimdw/marcuslimdw.github.io/_posts/2018-10-30-interpreting-classifiers-part-one.md

 ---
 layout: post
-title:  "Classifier Interpretation: Part One"
+title:  "Classifier interpretation: part one"
-subtitle: "Confusion matrices, accuracy, precision and recall"
 date: 2018-10-30 17:00:00 +0800
-categories: tutorials
+categories: [tutorials]
+tags: [classification, machine-learning, statistics]
-image_path: "/assets/classifier-interpretation-part-one/"
+asset_path: "/assets/classifier-interpretation-part-one/"
 ---

 Classification refers to dividing observations into a number of categories, and is very common in machine learning.
 For example, based on a patient's hormone levels, it is possible to test whether she is pregnant; in other words, patients can be put into either of the "Pregnant" and "Not Pregnant" classes.
 The method of performing this separation is termed a classifier.